AadarshDevi/C/Variables_II.md

 # Variables II: Advanced Information

+## Data Types

 In [Variables I](Variables_I.md) we learned that variables are used to store values.
 Now we are going to go indepth in this topic.
-In C, there are only 3 types of values.
+The 4 datatypes shown below are called **Primitive Data Types**.

 | Data Type | Data Type Name | Explanation | Value | Example |
 | --------- | -------------- | ----------- | ----- | ------- |